 Emergency Action and Fire Prevention Plans – OSHA requires that emergency action plans address emergencies that the employer may reasonably expect in the workplace.
 These emergencies include fire, toxic chemical releases, hurricanes, tornadoes, blizzards, floods, and others.

-The safety experts at W F Biggins, Associates can assist in establishing your emergency action and fire prevention plan in accordance with OSHA’s standards.
-When drafting your emergency action plan, our focus is on creating a well developed plan and ensuring employees have proper training so they understand their roles and responsibility within the plan.
+The safety experts at W F Biggins, Associates can assist in establishing a plan in accordance with OSHA’s standards.
+When drafting your emergency action plan, our focus is on creating a well-developed plan and ensuring employees have proper training so they understand their roles and responsibility should an emergency occur.

-Having an emergency action plan and fire prevention plan in place will result in:
+Having an emergency action plan and fire prevention plan in place will help: